pontem-network/sp-docs/getting_started/addresses.md

 For example:

 * Polkadot addresses always start with the number 1.
-* Kusama addresses always start with a capital letter like C, D, F, G, H, J...
+* Kusama addresses always start with a capital letter like C, D, E, F, etc...
 * Generic Substrate addresses start with 5.

 {% hint style="info" %}